 Facebook’s services allow for some pretty nuanced targeting to serve each ad to segments based on interests, gender, age, location, and page likes, to name a few.
 This process of narrowing and filtering can narrow groups from 10 million down to 800.
 Google also provides nuanced demographic data to select when delivering video or keyword ads.

-When geo-targeting ads on each of the above, currently in Canada, location can only be narrowed to the first three digits of a postal code (some postal code aren’t even available yet).
-First three digits might seem quite narrow however, they can include 10s of thousands of potential targets and when targeting political ridings they can be problematic because boundaries aren’t based on postal codes (they are based on street address).
+When geo-targeting ads on each of the above, currently in Canada, location can only be narrowed to the first three digits of a postal code.
+The first three digits might seem quite narrow however, they can include 10s of thousands of potential targets and when targeting political ridings they can be problematic because boundaries aren’t based on postal codes (they are based on street address).
 Moreover, the ads will be served to all the people surfing the net in that area — businesses, hotels, and office towers.
 Whether paying per-click or per-impression, an investment is made to people outside the target market.

 One way around that is expanding the advertising buy to platforms other than social media and onto websites, individuals in your target area are visiting.